Managers fired from Twitter amid Musk buyout turmoil - NewsBreak

 Managers fired from Twitter amid Musk buyout turmoil

-Twitter fired two of its top managers Thursday, the latest sign of internal turmoil amid Tesla billionaire Elon Musk's planned buyout of the company.

-One Twitter general manager, Kayvon Beykpour, is leaving after 7 years.
-In a series of tweets Thursday, Beykpour said CEO Parag Agrawal "asked me to leave after letting me know that he wants to take the team in a different direction."
+In the latest sign of turmoil inside Twitter amid Elon Musk’s planned buyout of the company, a Twitter general manager, Kayvon Beykpour , is leaving after 7 years.
+In a series of tweets Thursday, Beykpour said CEO Parag Agrawal “asked me to leave after letting me know that he wants to take the team in a different direction.”

 Bruce Falck, Twitter's revenue and product lead, was also fired, according to a tweet that has since been deleted.
 His Twitter bio now says “unemployed.”